PeterBorrmann1965/Covid-19-simulation/README.md

         re :  array of length nday
             the effective reporoduction number per day
-        params : a copy of all input paramters as a data frame
+        params : a copy of all input paramters as a data frame results : daily results as a dataframe

 Covid-19 Sim provides two populations:<br>
 "current" : The population is based on the current population (2019) <br>
-"household" : The population is based on a subsample in 2010 but with household numbers and additional persons per household
+"household" : The population is bases on a subsample in 2010 but with household numbers and additional persons per household

 ```python